 In the field of communications and copyright law, David has established himself as a trusted counselor in every facet of the business.
 From the technical details of signal compression and propagation to the broader politics of copyright and communications regulation, David brings an unparalleled depth of knowledge to his practice.
 Equally comfortable in conversation with a company president or a broadcast engineer, David is able to serve as a comprehensive resource for clients.

 As new technology has created dramatic changes in the media landscape, David has guided some of the nation’s largest media companies in creating new streams of revenue and exploring new means of delivering content.
-He has successfully negotiated many tens of millions of dollars in retransmission consent contracts, establishing Brooks Pierce as a key player in the complex marketplace for redistributing broadcast television signals.
+He has successfully negotiated retransmission consent contracts with a total value well in excess of $1 billion, establishing Brooks Pierce as a key player in the complex marketplace for redistributing broadcast television signals.

 With deep experience in commercial litigation and appellate practice, David has authored detailed briefs in support of First Amendment rights and helped clients navigate the ever‑changing field of federal indecency standards.
 His expertise in the arcana of copyright law has earned him a frequent spot as a guest speaker at the National Association of Broadcasters annual convention and the UNC Festival of Legal Learning.